 How to Install an Electric Car Charging Station

-If you’ve been paying any attention to the buzz coming out of the car industry lately, that humming sound you hear is electrical.
-Automaker after automaker has either introduced new electric vehicles (EVs) and has announced plans to do so.
-And many more are on the way.
+If you've been paying any attention to the buzz coming out of the car industry lately, that humming sound you hear is electrical.
+Automaker after automaker has either introduced new electric vehicles (EVs) or has announced plans to do so.
+And many more are on the wa6y.
 Several car companies claim that half or more of the cars, trucks, and SUVs they sell in 2030 will be electric.